shamazmazum/vsprofiler/README.md

 ----------------

 Run (g)make from this directory.
-It will build src/runtime/libvsprof.so runtime library and src/analizer/vsanalizer program which is analizer tool.
+It will build src/runtime/libvsprof.so runtime library and src/analizer/vsanalizer program which is an analizer tool.

 Now you can run your program with the profiler by preloading the library:
 ```